DunedinJS/dunedin-modern-javascript/workshops/1/overview.md

 We also cover some existing idioms and how modern language features can improve them.

+If you'd like to run code samples [JS Bin](https://jsbin.com/qexepiparu/edit?js,console) is a great option with syntax highlighting.
+The developer console in modern web browsers also works but you'll need to use SHIFT+RETURN for multi-line code.

 ## Content

 1. [`let`, `const`, and block scope](let-and-const.md)